junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Kevin, is that you?
 Are you okay?"
 Sam and Donatello follow right after.

-The eyelids twitch a few times, then Kevin opens his eyes, giving them a tight smiles.
+The eyelids twitch a few times, then Kevin opens his eyes, giving them a tight smile.
 "Hey guys, you look worried."

 Dean lets out a long relieved breath.

 Crowley pops back in, standing ten feet away.
 "Don't ever say I didn't do anything for you," he says, waving a goodbye.
 "For the record, I don't really want to see you guys any time soon."

-"The feeling is mutual," Dean answers.
+"The feeling is mutual," Dean retorts.

 "Let's say... see you in two hundred years, perhaps," Crowley says, not very enthusiastically.
 And he disappears again.